meow6969/py-osz-exporter/README.md

 # py-osz-exporter
- exports mp3 songs from ur osu beatmaps this is very much a work in progress but like yea
+ exports mp3 songs from ur osu beatmaps
+\nthis is very much a work in progress but like yea